scubajorgen/GarminTrackConverter/README.md

 * The directory containing the tracks (activities, \Garmin\activities)
 * The file containing the device info (Garmin\GarminDevice.xml)
 * The waypoint file (\Garmin\Locations\Locations.fit)

+In the directory /development example file structures are available for the Garmin Edge 830 (/development/device_edge830) and Garmin Fenix 7 (/development/device_fenix7).
+The files and directories are (partly) copied from real devices.

 ## Executing
 Go to /target directory.
 Run 'java -jar GarminTrackConverter<x.y>.jar, where x.y is the version.
 There is also a jar file containing all depenedencies.